Arthropod head problem: The head of onychophorans

 The brains of onychophorans (velvet worms) have been recently re-investigated and have been shown to possess two unusual features.
 First, although the mouth is ventral, as is the case in euarthropods, it is innervated from three different places; the sides, the posterior, and by a nerve that originates dorsally, and passes anteriorly down to curve back to the front of the mouth.
 This set of innervation makes sense if the mouth of onychophorans was originally terminal and has been bent downwards.
 Second, the antennae of the onychophorans appear to be innervated from in front of the eyes; which in euarthropod terms implies a protocerebral (or potentially even more anterior) innervation.
 This is supported by gene expression data, which show that the jaws too are derived from a protocerebral or deuterocerebral segment.
 As all euarthropod antennae are deuterocerebral or tritocerebral, this implies that the onychophoran antennae are not homologous to any euarthropod ones.

 The tritocerebrum in arthropods is the first segment to express Hox genes; on this basis, it can be recognised as homologous to the third head segment in onychophora, which bears the slime glands (a pair of highly modified appendages).

 The head of pentastomids

-The parasitic pentastomida hatch with four head segments and three trunk segments, with two more body segments being added during postembryonic development.
+The parasitic pentastomida (tongue worms) hatch with four head segments and three trunk segments, with two more body segments being added during postembryonic development.
 This number of segments then remains constant for the rest of their life.
-There are no antenna, and their mouth has no piercing, biting or sucking extremities.
+There are no antennae, and their mouth has no piercing, biting or sucking extremities.
 On each side of the mouth there is a pair of retractable hooks, and the mouth itself is sustained by a chitinous buccal ring.
 They feed through a pumping mechanism located in the pharynx, consisting of two rigid chitinous plates that is connected to several associated muscles.